-YES students should participate in a minimum of six activities (three for those arriving in January).
+YES and FLEX students should participate in a minimum of six activities (three for those arriving in January).
 CBYX students should participate in a minimum of three activities.
 While the required topics must be covered during the course of the academic year, other foci may be included as well.
 Many Cluster Coordinators have found activities in areas such as the press and media, organization and funding of cultural institutions, juvenile adjudication, health care, etc., to be informative and enjoyable.

 Each activity should have defined learning objectives.
 Learning objectives are tangible goals that will help Cluster Coordinators and students focus on a specific area within the theme of the activity.

 Some examples of learning objectives for a visit to a local newspaper: